Find or sell your home today!

 Pretzel Bell Restaurant.
 Main and Liberty in Downtown Ann Arbor.

 Vault of Midnight.
-Loaded full of geeky gaming goodness, A comic shop and a whole lot more.
+Loaded full of geeky gaming goodness, A comic shop, and much more.
 219 S. Main St.

 Ann Arbor, MI 48104

 Downtown Home and Garden is looking good!
-Expanded now, with a full kitchen store, lots of Holiday home goods. $1 coffee is great too.
+Expanded now, with a full kitchen store and lots of Holiday home goods. $1 coffee is great too.

 126 N. Main St. Ann Arbor, MI